plamenggg/plamenggg/README.md

 ---

 ### 🔨 What I'm Working On:
-- **JavaScript & React Development**: Still early in my journey, but I’m already building dynamic web applications, with a drive to constantly improve.
+- **JavaScript & React Development**: Currently deepening my skills by working on various projects that leverage React for dynamic web applications.
+I’m continuously learning and refining my understanding of JavaScript concepts to enhance my coding efficiency and project scalability.
-- **Learning by Doing**: Experimenting with new frameworks and best practices to build my expertise.
+- **Continuous Learning**: I am actively taking courses and tutorials to stay up-to-date with the latest best practices and frameworks in web development, particularly focusing on mastering JavaScript and front-end technologies.

 ---